Falcn8/FastCryptor/README.md

 To decrypt a directory, run the decryption program in the directory you want to decrypt.

-## Note

-- Make sure to keep the key used for encryption safe, as it is required for decryption.
-- Use this program at your own risk.
-The author takes no responsibility for any data loss or corruption that may occur.

 ## About v4

 We introduced a `BUFFER_SIZE` constant to determine the size of the buffer used for reading and processing file data.
 Adjust this value based on your specific requirements.